 Benjamin Moore White Dove is a beautiful soft white paint colour with a hint of grey making it a popular choice for trim, cabinets, walls and more.

-Hello friends!
 One of the questions I’ve been getting a lot lately is the paint colour we used for our trim and doors (and fireplace) on our main floor.
-After testing several whites alongside our new kitchen cabinets, wall colour and hardwood floors, we ending up going with Benjamin Moore White Dove (OC-17).
+After testing several whites alongside our new kitchen cabinets, hardwood floors and wall colour, we ending up going with Benjamin Moore White Dove (OC-17).

 Although I tend to be uncertain about a new paint colour until I see it in a space, White Dove became an instant favourite.
 As soon as it started going up, I could tell it had just the right amount of soft warmth (not too creamy) to make it inviting, but also enough crispness to keep our rooms looking fresh.
 It felt like the perfect balance.